dayton-outar/glif/api/foundations/SOFTWARE.LIBRARIES.md

 ### Shared Library Names

 Every shared library has a special name called its "_soname_".
-The _soname_ is constructed from the prefix "lib", followed by the name of the library, then the string "`.so`", and finally, a period and a version number that is incremented whenever the interface changes.
+The _soname_ is constructed from the prefix "lib", followed by the name of the library, then the string `.so`, and finally, a period and a version number that is incremented whenever the interface changes.
 So, for example, the soname of the math library, `m`, might be `libm.so.1`.

 Every shared library also has a "_real name_", which is the name of the actual file in which the library resides.
 The real name is longer than the soname; it must be formed by appending to the soname a period, and a minor number, and optionally, another period and a release number.
 The minor number and release number are used for configuration control.